aridoza/foundational-java/java-basics/exception-handling-lesson/README.md

 ## Introduction: Exceptions (5 min)

 Before we start talking about the `try-catch` block, we need to talk about exceptions.
 Exceptions are events that occur while a program is running and interrupt the normal flow of the code.
-These can be null pointer exceptions, divide by zero, array out of bounds, and more.
+These can be null pointer exceptions, divide by zero exceptions, index out of bounds exceptions, and more.
 You can see many of the built-in exceptions in the [Java documentation](https://docs.oracle.com/javase/7/docs/api/java/lang/Exception.html).

 There are two types of exceptions: checked and unchecked.
-A **checked exception** occurs at compile time, which means a programmer is forced to handle these exceptions — otherwise, the program won't compile.
+A **checked exception** occurs at compile time, which means a programmer is forced to handle these exceptions; otherwise, the program won't compile.
 Checked exceptions are subclasses of the `Exception` class.
 An **unchecked exception** — also known as a runtime exception — occurs at the time a program is executing.
 You don't have to handle them, but you can if you want to.

 Below is an illustration of the exception hierarchy.
 Red denotes unchecked exceptions, while blue denotes checked ones.

 ![](https://cdn2.howtodoinjava.com/wp-content/uploads/ExceptionHierarchyJava.png)
 <sub>[Source](https://howtodoinjava.com/java/exception-handling/checked-vs-unchecked-exceptions-in-java/)</sub>

-When an exception occurs, we say that it is **thrown**.
+When an exception occurs, we say that it's **thrown**.
 This will become important when we look at `try-catch` blocks.
 While many parts of Java throw exceptions on their own, you can manually throw exceptions as well.

 ***